 Chicago, and the State of Illinois in general, follows a system for liability called Comparative Negligence.
 This basically means that the court will look at each party’s contribution to the accident and rate it as a percentage of responsibility for the accident.

-As long as you are found to be less than 50% fault for the accident, you can be compensated for pain and suffering caused by the accident.
+As long as you are found to be less than 50% at fault for the accident, you can be compensated for the pain and suffering caused by the accident.
 However, your compensation would be reduced by your percentage of fault.
 For example, if you were 30% at fault and your damages came out to be $100,000, you could still receive up to $70,000.

 As for how negligence is determined, there are four conditions that are taken into account: